catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard-windows.rst

 |

 Upon completion of this step, it will be possible to connect to this instance with an RDP application.
-Connect via the floating public IP that we associated with our instance in the previous step.
+Connect via the floating public IP that you associated with your instance in the previous step.
 This address is visible in the Instances list and under the Floating IPs tab in Access & Security.